 In general, Knopman Marks recommends that taking the current exam is the best course of action.
 This means that candidates for all current registrations should open their exam windows no later than Friday, September 28, 2018.
 This will allow one chance to pass the current exam within the 120-day window ending in January 2019.

 If a current exam is taken and failed on or after October 1st, the candidate must take the SIE and top-off.
 There is no second chance on current exams following the exam restructure launch.
 However, there is no 30-day wait in this situation.
 For example, a candidate who fails the current Series 7 could take the SIE and Series 7 top-off after October 1st without any waiting period.
+While the best plan is always to pass the first time around, it’s definitely nice to have the option of an immediate retake.

 To plan conservatively and allow for a second chance at a current exam, the first attempt should be scheduled for no later than August 31, 2018